iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/CVX Geometry/Convexity Preserving Operations of Functions.md

 * $f(\mathcal Ax + b)$ is a convex function.
 (By linear mapping of convex sets)
 * $\sum_{i = 1}^{m}\alpha_if_i(x)$ with $\alpha_i \; \ge 0 \forall i$ then the sum is convex as well.
 (By sets addition, where the sets are the epigraph of $f$)
 * $\max_i\{f_i(x)\}$ is convex too.
 (By intersection of convex epigraph of $f_i$)
+* Let $h_1, h_2$ be a convex proper augmented real function and a convex real-valued function, we have their infimal convolution $h_1\square h_2$ to be convex as well.

-For more complicated ones, see what is below.
+For the proofs for more interesting ones, see what is below.

 ---
 ### **Affine Transformation of Input Parameters**